-Such evidence has been confirmed by a recent press release (MITMA, 2023) that stated how short-distance ridership had not significantly increased from 2019 levels and that the major change had simply been a shift away from multipass tickets towards this transit subscription.
-However, the press release argued that the increase in medium-distance transit ridership, paired with a general decrease in mobility for trips above 50 km and a slight decrease in fuel consumption, is indicative of a shift away from car travel and of a positive environmental impact of the policy.14 In short, such evidence suggests that the PTD policy may have concentrated its impact on mediumdistance railway services only, which represent just approximately 10% of the trips affected by this financing scheme.
+However, the press release argued that the increase in medium-distance transit ridership, paired with a general decrease in mobility for trips above 50 kilometres and a slight decrease in fuel consumption, is indicative of a shift away from car travel and of a positive environmental impact of the policy.
+In short, such evidence suggests that the PTD policy may have concentrated its impact on medium-distance railway services only, which represent just approximately 10% of the trips affected by this financing scheme.

-4. Measuring air quality in Spanish cities
+230 4.
+Measuring air quality in Spanish cities

 To investigate the impact of the PTD policy on air quality, we rely on data provided by the Air Quality Open Data Platform (AQICN), which reports the daily median pollution levels based on multiple measurements recorded by several monitoring stations per city.
 Our sample includes data from across 23 Spanish cities (for the detailed list, see Table A.1).
-In particular, we focus on those harmful pollutants that are direct products of incomplete fuel combustion, such as particulate matter (PM{10}), nitrogen dioxide (NO2), sulfur dioxide (SO2), and ground-level ozone (O3).
-We collect data from January 1, 2019, to December 31, 2022; this four-year time window allows us to credibly control for seasonal variations.15
+In particular, we focus on those harmful pollutants that are direct products of incomplete fuel combustion, such as particulate matter $(PM{10})$ , nitrogen dioxide $(NO_2)$ , sulfur dioxide $(SO_2)$ , and ground-level ozone $(O_3)$ .
+We collect data from January 1, 2019, to December 31, 2022; this four-year time window allows us to credibly control for seasonal variations.

-Figs. 2a-2d plot the daily median pollution levels in Spain during our period of analysis.
+Figures 2a-2d plot the daily median pollution levels in Spain during our period of analysis.
 Such national daily averages are constructed by weighting by the number of measurements recorded by the monitoring stations, which vary across cities, days, and pollutants.
 Given that the vertical lines indicate the implementation day of the PTD policy, as well as the same day of all previous years, we can notice how the levels of all pollutants vary widely across days and do not exhibit long-term decreasing trends significantly different from their seasonal patterns.

-Table 1 reports the standard descriptive statistics of the pollution levels, as well as the temperature, atmospheric pressure, humidity, and wind speed recorded by the same stations used to monitor air quality.
-Accordingly, the table reports the descriptive statistics of the average number of measurements used to monitor all variables in Panels A-B. In addition, we take into account other natural events affecting the concentration levels of PM{10} , such as Calima and biomass combustion events.
-More specifically, Calima events refer to Saharan air masses - usually carried by a sirocco wind - that bring high temperatures, dust, and sand and produce natural haze.
+Table [] reports the standard descriptive statistics of the pollution levels, as well as the temperature, atmospheric pressure, humidity, and wind speed recorded by the same stations used to monitor air quality.
+Accordingly, the table reports the descriptive statistics of the average number of measurements used to monitor all variables in Panels A-B. In addition, we take into account other natural events affecting the concentration levels of $PM{10}$ , such as Calima and biomass combustion events.
+More specifically, Calima events refer to Saharan air masses-usually carried by a sirocco wind-that bring high temperatures, dust, and sand and produce natural haze.
 Biomass combustion events refer to wildfires that occurred in different areas of the country during our period of analysis.
 Consistently, the table also reports the descriptive statistics of these natural events.